AUAP/AP2018/class01/class01.md

 ![Image of js](https://mdn.mozillademos.org/files/13504/execution.png)
 image src: [mozilla](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)
 - What is [javascript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) and [p5.js](https://p5js.org/)?
+    - Livescript -> Javascript (1995) by Brendan Eich, who is the co-founder of Mozilla Foundation and Corporation (see here for [more](http://cis.msjc.edu/csis125a/resources/papers-Brendan-Eich-JavaScript-Copyright-IEEE.pdf)]
 - Why we learn p5.js?
 - Setting up the coding environent
   - Download the complete [p5.js library](https://p5js.org/download/) > unzip it (create your working folder, I recommend desktop)